Ukraine signs off on a $15.6bn EFF staff-level agreement with the IMF

-Ukraine has secured a staff-level agreement with the International Monetary Fund (IMF) for a 48-month Extended Fund Facility (EFF) Arrangement, the government said on March 22.
+Ukraine has secured a staff-level agreement with the International Monetary Fund (IMF) for a 48-month Extended Fund Facility (EFF) arrangement, the government said on March 22.

-The program will provide Ukraine with $15.6bn (SDR 11.6bn) to aid its economic recovery, and help mobilise financing from its international partners.
-The IMF Executive Board is expected to approve the program in the coming weeks.
+The program will provide Ukraine with $15.6bn (SDR11.6bn) to aid its economic recovery, and help mobilise financing from its international partners.
+The IMF Executive Board is expected to approve the programme in the coming weeks.

-The EFF program consists of two phases.
+The EFF programme consists of two phases.
 The first phase, lasting 12-18 months, aims to strengthen fiscal, external, price and financial stability by bolstering revenue mobilisation, avoiding monetary financing, and promoting central bank independence.

 The second phase includes extensive reforms for recovery and reconstruction, measures to support Ukraine's EU accession goals, and enhancements to financial resilience and long-term growth.

 "Interesting to see the programme broke into two time stints: 12-18 months, then the next four years.
-Guess under the first the Fund gives time for the war to end - it also takes Ukraine to the period to the end of the current debt service moratorium which ends in August 2024,” Timothy Ash, the senior sovereign strategist at BlueBay Asset Management in London said in a note.
-“There has been talk of further debt treatment before then but I cannot see bondholders engaging until much close to the end of the moratorium.
-They already gave two years debt relief and will likely just say, “we are happy to wait.
-Let’s talk further when we know more about the length of the conflict/wars end.”
+Guess under the first the Fund gives time for the war to end – it also takes Ukraine to the period to the end of the current debt service moratorium, which ends in August 2024,” Timothy Ash, the senior sovereign strategist at BlueBay Asset Management in London, said in a note.
+“There has been talk of further debt treatment before then but I cannot see bondholders engaging until much closer to the end of the moratorium.
+They already gave two years debt relief and will likely just say, 'we are happy to wait.
+Let’s talk further when we know more about the length of the conflict/wars end'.”

 During the second phase, Ukraine plans to return to the policy frameworks that were in place prior to the Russian war against Ukraine, including a flexible exchange rate and inflation targeting regime.
 Structural reforms in fiscal policies will stabilise medium-term revenues by introducing a national revenue strategy, public finance management, and public investment management reforms that aid in the post-war reconstruction process.